Loading...

 Within paragraphs, evidence can move back and forth between the two poems and be linked with connectives.

-And drawing a direct comparison of quotations should take place at least once across the essay.
+And drawing a direct comparison quotations should take place at least once across the essay.

-I really hope this lesson has helped you build your confidence in writing comparative responses.
+I really hope this lesson's helped you build your confidence in writing comparative responses.

-And remember that the more you practise, the easier it'll become.
+Remember that the more you practice, the easier it'll become.

 I hope to see you for another lesson soon.